Steps for Cleaning Silver and Silverplate:

 Removing Candle Wax - Candle wax can be removed from a silver holder by simply running hot water over the area containing the wax.
 The softened wax should be easy to pry out with a finger.
 Never risk scratching the piece by using a knife or other sharp object.

 Prepare for Polishing - Wearing plastic gloves rather than rubber (rubber can react adversely with the silver), lay the item on a soft towel work surface.
 Use a soft cotton cloth or sponge and a good non-abrasive commercial silver cleaner or polish.
-Arnold mentions Goddard's, Gorham's and Wright's as possibilities in his cleaning guide.
+Arnold mentions Goddard's, Gorham's and Wright's as possibilities in his cleaning guide (see page 1).
 Some people find foams and liquids easier to manage than pastes, but it's really a matter of personal preference.

 Applying the Polish - Apply the polish in a gentle circular motion.
 For intricate areas, use a cotton-tipped swab to apply the cleaner.
 Make sure all polish is removed when you're finished, using additional cotton swabs if needed.
 Once the piece looks clean and shiny, stop polishing even if you're still seeing dark residue on your cloth.
 Taking heed of this advice will help you preserve the plating on silverplated pieces.